-If you think that you have an Specific Learning Difficulty (SpLD) or Attention Deficit and Hyperactivity Disorder (ADHD), support may be available to help you with studying.
+If you think that you have an Specific Learning Difficulty (SpLD) an assessment may be appropriate.
 Assessments may be face to face or remote, using video-conferencing technology.

 A diagnostic assessment will:

-- find out if you have dyslexia, dyspraxia, dyscalculia, ADHD or other SpLDs
+- find out if you have an SpLD eg dyslexia, dyspraxia, dyscalculia or a SpLD with attention difficulties

 - identify reasonable adjustments that could be made to your course, for example extra time in exams